MOBILE¶

 - Opening member on-call details to view on-call status, next on-call, and on-call records.

-- Viewing member on-call contact information, including configured phone numbers and emails.
+- Viewing member on-call contact information, including phone numbers and emails as configured.

-- Viewing on-call escalation policies, notification levels, notification methods, and notification targets to confirm how alerts reach on-call members.
+- Viewing on-call escalation strategies, notification levels, notification methods, and notification targets to confirm how alerts reach on-call members.

 - Switching workspaces and reloading schedule data.